 Finance is available.
 Speak to the dealer to find out more

 If you want a small car for a small price, the Panda fits the bill but comes with a number of compromises.
 A nicely designed interior doesn't disguise the cheap materials on board, and it's woefully equipped in Pop trim.

 On the plus side, it's perfectly adapted to life in the city.
 The tall shape and big windows make it feel light and spacious, giving you a great view out.
 A soft ride and finger-tip light controls make it easy to drive and park.
 There's even an off-road version - the Fiat Panda 4x4.

-However, standard equipment is really stingy (even on higher-spec cars) and it has a dreadful crash safety rating from Euro NCAP - a major concern for family buyers, or parents looking to get a first car for a teenager.
-If
+However, standard equipment is really stingy (even on higher-spec cars) and it has a dreadful crash safety rating from Euro NCAP - a major concern for family car buyers, or parents looking to get a first car for a teenager.

 What’s the best Fiat Panda model/engine to choose?